 Where can I walk my dog? https://www.alltrails.com/us/new-hampshire/peterborough/dogs-leash

 Are there bears in town?
-When bears are out of their winter dens, we can be visited occasionally.
+When bears are out of their winter dens, residents are visited occasionally.
 When bears are not hibernating, they are searching for food; bird seed, unsecured food waste or any other easily obtained yummy that may tempt them.
-More NH bear information can be researched at: https://www.wildlife.state.nh.us/wildlife/bears/faqs.html If you see a bear, keep your distance.
+If you see a bear, keep your distance.
 Make it aware of your presence by clapping, talking or making other sounds.
 If a bear does not immediately leave after seeing you, the presence or aroma of food may be encouraging it to stay.
-Remove any sight or smell of foods.
+Remove any food from sight and try to eliminate any food odors.

 Does the Town have a Facebook page?
-Yes, https://www.facebook.com/TownofPeterboroughNH
+Yes!
+Visit our Facebook page.

 What’s the name of the mountain peak just off Rt.
 101?
 Miller State Park is the oldest state-run park in New Hampshire.
 It is located in the towns of Peterborough and Temple, and is centered on Pack Monadnock, a 2,290-foot mountain. https://www.nhstateparks.org/visit/state-parks/miller-state-park